ewfreesRes/IndonesianActuarialShortCourse/chapter3.md

 ```

 In a previous exercise, you fit a MLR model using `logface` as the outcome variable and using `education`, `numhh`, and `logincome` as explanatory variables; the resulting fit is in the object `Term_mlr`.
-It turned out that the coefficient associated with `logincome` was 0.4935.
+From this fit, the coefficient associated with `logincome` is 0.4935.
 We now wish to interpret this regression coefficient.

 The typical interpretation of coefficients in a regression model is as a partial slope.
 When both $x_1$ and $y$ are in logarithmic units, then we can interpret $b_1$ to be ratio of two percentage changes, known as an *elasticity* in economics.
 Mathematically, we summarize this as
 $$